 Call Handling

 My [home] number will ring my home phone.
 This means if I am not home, I will obviously not be able to answer the phone.
 In which case, you would want to leave a message.
-My [home] and voicemail numbers have the same voicemail service, and line.
-My [cellular] number rings my cellular phone obviously, and likely the number I will call from.
+My cellular number rings my cellular phone obviously, and likely the number I will call from.
+My voicemail number uses my home phone’s voicemail service.
+This allows me to see my home phone’s indicator light to know I have voicemail waiting even though the phone never rang.

 Incoming Calls